 |Back in the early 1900's the distillery closed and reopened on several occasions,|

 being finally mothballed in 1986.
 But, not doomed forever, bought in 2008 for £5m, it's back, with the first distillation taking place on 24th November 2008.
-Current bottles include 'new make spirit' and old expressions including 21, 30 and 40 year old
+Current bottles include Revival, Evolution and Torfa and old expressions being bottled as limited releases.

 |Originally the 'Burnfoot' distillery before changing its name in 1905 - Glengoyne is currently owned by Ian Macleod Distillers.
 Besides the established core range, there is King Robert II, a blend which is number one whisky in Duty Free India.|

 With a number of limited editions over the years including the Stillmen, Mashmen and Managers' choices, an old favourite of Julian's - the 16 year old Scottish Oak will probably be the most remembered.

 |Glengyle distillery in Campbeltown, has finally released its new single malt whisky called Kilkerran "work in Progress" as a five year old single malt.
 Despite being called Glengyle distillery, the whisky will only be available as Kilkerran, still being owned by the Springbank, Longrow, Hazelburn and Cadenheads Whisky Company will stand this new malt distillery in good stead. |

 |With Glen Grant being the most sold single malt in the Italian market and 50% of production going into blends, especially Chivas Regal, it doesn't leave a lot for ourselves!
 The core range consists of a 10 and 16 year old and with a number of limited editions in the past couple of years including the Cellar Reserve 1992 thankfully increasing the choice. |